browserengineering/book/book/animations.md

 With this change, on my computer raster and draw are about three times as fast as before.
 If you're on a computer with a non-virtualized GL driver you will probably see even more speedup than that.

+Let's go back and test the `opacity` and `width` animations, to see how much GPU acceleration helped.
+The results on my computer are:[^same-perf]

+    Without GPU:

+    Time in raster-and-draw on average: 22ms
+    Time in render on average: 1ms

+    With GPU:

+    Time in raster-and-draw on average: 8ms
+    Time in render on average: 1ms

+[^same-perf]: It turns out the cost is about the same for both threads in this case, because the size of the DOM is so small.

+So GPU acceleration yields something like a 60% reduction in browser thread time.
+This is a great improvement, but still 8ms is a lot for such a simple example.
+Can we do better?
+Yes we can, by using compositing.

 Compositing
 ===========